-A dock well is commonly used to provide dock-high loading for a grade-level warehouse.
-This photo illustrates one of the major advantages for dock wells - the ability to have both dock-high loading/unloading and grade level entry to the building.
+A dock well is commonly used to provide dock-high truck loading for a grade-level warehouse.
+This photo illustrates one of the major advantages for dock wells - the straightforward ability to have both dock-high loading/unloading and grade level entry to the building.
+If you raise the building to 4’, then to get the rough equivalent of “grade-level access”, you would need to a build a ramp to a loading door ramp.
 To use 4’ high containers most effectively, you need to somehow bring the building to the height of the loading platform.
 One way is to raise the building.
 Another is to excavate for a below grade level dock well for use as the truck driveway.
 If you asked designers, they’d probably tell you some combination of the two is most common - i.e., raising the building a bit and lowering the truck well a bit - but less than 4’ - below grade.

 The dock well has a few disadvantages:

 - It requires more land for maneuvering large trucks to approach the well.

 - Wells can require pumps to evacuate water from rains.

 - If space requirements dictate a shorter well bottom, your trucks can be downward sloping after parked at the dock which is problematic for some loads.

 There are, of course, also significant advantages to using dock wells:

 - Building a large building at grade-level can be significantly less expensive than building it at dock level.

 - Allows for both dock-high and grade-level loading/unloading.